Elizabeth Banks: 2006–2014: Further success and recognition

-2015–present: Directorial debut
+2015–2019: Directorial debut

 After producing and starring in the film Pitch Perfect (2012), Banks directed its sequel, Pitch Perfect 2 (2015), making her feature directorial debut.
+Its $69 million opening-weekend gross set a record for a first-time director.
 She also co-produced and starred in both Pitch Perfect 2 and the next sequel, Pitch Perfect 3 (2017).
 She portrayed Melinda Ledbetter Wilson, the wife of Brian Wilson, in the 2015 biopic Love & Mercy, which is based on the life of the musician and founding member of The Beach Boys, as portrayed by John Cusack.
 In 2015, Banks was named as a member of the Jury for the Main Competition at the 2015 Venice Film Festival.
 The festival was chaired by Alfonso Cuarón.
 Also in 2015, she was a spokeswoman for Realtor.com in a series of television commercials.
 In mid-February 2016, Banks appeared in advertisements for clothing company Old Navy.
 She also played space alien Rita Repulsa in the 2017 Power Rangers reboot film.